madanyc/workfront-learn.en/help/manage-work/request-queues/create-a-request-queue.md

 ---
 title: Create a request queue
-description: Learn how to set up a request queue and establish queue details in [!DNL Adobe Workfront].
+description: Learn how to set up a request queue and establish queue details in [!DNL  ].
 Follow these steps to help help your organization manage work intake.
 activity: deploy
 feature: Work Management
 type: Tutorial